chamambom/resume/docs/index.md

 **Lead Cloud Operations Engineer - Southern Africa** @ [Liquid Intelligent Technologies](https://liquid.tech) _(Aug 2015 - Present)_ <br>
-Provides Network, Cloud and Cyber Security offerings through strategic partnerships with leading global players to the African continent.

 Hired to lead a remote team of 4 cloud engineers operating in Southern Africa (Zambia ,Botswana , Zimbabwe , DRC) to support customers in their cloud adoption journeys by developing end to end cloud migration roadmaps from planning ,implementation and support, doubling as an on-premise